Facebook

 Floor Type Hardwood Floor, Tile Floor, Laminate, Marble, and Vinyl

 Looking for a spin mop?
 This is close to a classic string mop but much more convenient, thanks to the EasyWring technology.
-This tech makes it easy to drain out the excess water so that you’re not oversaturating your vinyl flooring.
+This tech makes it easy to drain excess water so you’re not oversaturating your vinyl flooring.

 The deep microfiber head is also designed to capture 99 percent of bacteria with just water!
-With this, you can achieve a more hygienic home without the use of harsh chemicals.
+With this, you can achieve a more hygienic home without harsh chemicals.

-The EasyWring works by using a foot pedal to spin the mop head and drain the excess water.
+The EasyWring uses a foot pedal to spin the mop head and drain the excess water.
 This allows for hands-free wringing without bending over, which is just a treat when it comes to mopping.

 Pros